sunyi000/tim-workshop2025/1-running-containers.md

     The container ID appearing at the front of the BASH prompt tells us we're inside the container.
 Once inside a session, we can interact with the container like any SSH session.

-    Let's list the running processes:

-    ```
-    root@be730b8c554b:/# ps aux
-    USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND
-    root         1  0.2  0.0   4380   796 ?
-Ss   15:41   0:00 /bin/sleep 3600
-    root         6  0.6  0.1  18240  3208 ?
-Ss   15:41   0:00 /bin/bash
-    root        16  0.0  0.1  34424  2808 ?
-R+   15:41   0:00 ps aux
-    root@be730b8c554b:/#
-    ```

-    There we can see our running `/bin/sleep 3600` command.
-Whenever we're done, we can type `exit` to exit our current BASH session, and leave the container running.

-    ```
-    root@be730b8c554b:/# exit
-    exit
-    $ docker ps
-    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
-    be730b8c554b        ubuntu:16.04        "/bin/sleep 3600"   9 minutes ago       Up 9 minutes                            jovial_goldstine
-    $
-    ```

-    And finally checking `docker ps`, we can see the container is still running.

-6. Instead of waiting 1 hour for this command to stop (and the container exit), what if we'd like to stop the Docker container now?
+6. Instead of waiting 1 hour for this command to stop we'd like to stop the Docker container now.

-    To that end, we have the `docker stop` and the `docker kill` commands.
+    We have the `docker stop` and the `docker kill` commands.
 The prior is a graceful stop, whereas the latter is a forceful one.

-    Let's use `docker stop`, passing it the first few characters of the container name we want to stop.

     ```
     $ docker stop be73
     be73